CookieUzen/web-notes/_docs/cs/unit 1.md

 	* _Normal Data:_ data program expects
 	* _Data at Limits:_ normal data that causes a program respose
 	* _Extreme Data:_ normal data outside of expected range
-	* _Abnormal Data:_ unexpected types of data
+	* _Abnormal Data:_ unexpected types otest the limits of the program (highest/lowest values)
 - __Alpha Testing:__ testing within development environment
 - __Beta Testing:__ testing given to selected, small, user base, collect feedback from users
 - __Dry-run Testing:__ programmer runs through algorithm with pen and paper
 - __Unit Testing:__ testing individual components of a program
+- __Integration Testing__: test the entire system at the same time to see if the different components work together
 - __User Acceptance Testing:__ determine of system satisfies user need
 - __Debugging:__ systematic progressing of finding and fixing bugs

-Sometimes, programs will be designed to test other programs.
+Sometimes, programs will be designed to test other programs (CI environement or debuggers).
-This help speed up the testing process.
+These programs help speed up the testing process.

 #### Validation and Verification